Written by Sean McPheat |

 The objective of every true professional sales person is to become a trusted advisor to their clients.
 The only way one can be an advisor, is to be an expert, and the only way to be considered an expert is to possess an overabundance of knowledge in a chosen field.

 Science is “knowledge attained through study or practice,” according to Webster’s New Collegiate Dictionary.
 Selling is an applied science in that it involves the application of research and scientific data to solve practical problems and human needs.
-Yet, selling is also a pure science; a social science in that it entails the systematic study of human behavior and societal performance.
+Yet, selling is also a pure science; a social science in that it entails the systematic study of human behaviour and societal performance.

 In addition, selling also demands an understanding, if not, the full utilization, of the numbers; the laws.
 A professional sales person works with a closing average, an appointment setting average, an average commission, an average sales price, and dozens of other factors to predict and control future outcomes.